 Which Assets Are Subject to Probate?

-- Investments held in the decedent's name without any designated beneficiary
+- Investment accounts in the decedent's name alone

 Careful estate planning can help individuals minimize the assets subject to probate in Montana.